 OSHA should be offered the opportunity to participate in the investigation.
-They may choose to conduct a separate investigation of the accident.
+It may choose to conduct a separate investigation of the accident.
 Nevertheless, all factual information and evidence will be made available to their investigators.

-Upon completion of the investigation and Reports, OSHA, upon its request, will be provided with appropriate information, as identified in 29 CFR 1960.29(d).
+On completion of the investigation and reports, OSHA, on its request, will be provided with appropriate information, as identified in 29 CFR 1960.29(d).